gilbertk27/soal-shift-sisop-modul-4-I08-2021/README.md

 	}
 ````

+We also need to add the Warning level on the rmdir dan truncate.
+Beside that, all the other system call can use INFO level.

 `xmp_truncate function`

 ````
-For the warning, we also need to add the Warning level on the rmdir dan truncate.
-Beside that, all the other system call can use INFO level. static int xmp_truncate(const char *path, off_t size) {
+static int xmp_truncate(const char *path, off_t size) {
 	char fpath[1000];